RobinNagpal/dodao-ai-agents/docs/src/002_z01_crowd_funding.md

 # V0 - Proof of Concept - CrowdFunding

-Here the focus is to learn about agents, their effectiveness, and getting some useful output from them.
+Here the focus was to learn about agents, their effectiveness, and getting some useful output from them.

-We are targeting CrowdFunding as not much information is available about them and can be useful for investors.
+We are targeted CrowdFunding as not much information is available about them and can be useful for investors.

 ## Main Features

-#### 1. Spider Charts - Done
+1. Spider Charts - Done

-- Spider Chart with 6 or 8 sections
-- For each pie in the spider chart, we will have a rating (0s or 1s for ~5 items).

-#### 2. Summary of Analysis - Done
+2. Summary of Analysis - Done

-For these categories in Spider Chart, we will have summary of analysis which is the same as the pie chart i.e. tick or cross on each item

-#### Detailed Analysis of Each Evaluation Category - Done
+3. Detailed Analysis of Each Evaluation Category - Done

-Detailed analysis of each item explaining
+4. Detailed analysis of each item explaining

-- Important Information Available related to the item(evaluation criteria like revenue, growth, price, etc)
-- The opinion of the AI Agent on the investment opportunity

-#### Improve accuracy of the agent - In Progress

-The reports currently produced are not very accurate.
-We are working on improving the accuracy of the agent.

-Learnings:
+## Learnings:

 - The agent is accurate to 50-60%
 - If we have more accurate information like in the case of public companies, the agent can be more accurate